 When in doubt, err on the side of caution.
 Treating a vendor as a subprocessor when they might not be costs you some administrative overhead.
 Missing a real subprocessor relationship can cost you regulatory fines.

-You must conduct due diligence before engaging any subprocessor.
+You must conduct due diligence before engaging any subprocessor entity, following structured GDPR subprocessor management practices.
 This means evaluating their security measures, checking their certifications, and assessing their ability to meet GDPR requirements.
-A pretty website and good sales pitch aren't enough.
+The scope of activities subprocessors are allowed to perform should be limited to what is necessary, helping to maintain the integrity of personal data throughout the processing chain.
+A pretty website and good sales pitch aren’t enough.

 Ongoing monitoring is required too.
-You can't just check a subprocessor's credentials once and forget about them.
-Regular audits, security assessments, and contract reviews are part of maintaining compliance.
+You can’t just check a subprocessor entity’s credentials once and forget about them.
+Regular audits, security assessments, and contract reviews are part of maintaining compliance and ensuring the continued integrity and security of data.

 You’re also responsible for ensuring subprocessors only engage their own sub-subprocessors with your written consent.
 Yes, the chain can go deeper, and you need visibility and control over each level.